billwuqin/veloce-yang/draft-mahesh-opsawg-veloce-yang.md

 timelines for the experiment are as follows:

-A new YANG module should be published within two years of the start of the experiment.
-A "bis" version of an existing YANG module, where the primary motivation is incremental updates rather than a ground-up redesign, should be published within one year.
+A new YANG module should be published within two years when the experiment gets started.
+A "bis" version of an existing YANG module, where the primary motivation is incremental updates rather than a ground-up redesign,should be published within one year.

 If the experiment takes longer than these timelines, the experiment should be deemed to have failed.
 At that time,